 “Our conclusion is that Zoos are not appropriate in 2017.
 They are relics of the past, and the arguments to justify keeping animals in captivity no longer stand up.

-In our view rather than being self-proclaimed conservation organisations, they just keep animals in captivity for our entertainment and this is not acceptable.”
+In our view rather than being self-proclaimed conservation institutions, these organizations just keep animals in captivity for our entertainment and this is not acceptable.”

 So when we see such strong moves this makes us very hopeful that our societies are moving in a better direction.
 Thanks again to Responsible Travel for making this big step and statement!